What is included in the stay as a camper?

 How do I get to the City Center from the Campsite?

-You can take the public bus #14 that stops across the street in front of the Dalur HI Hostel.
-Its a 15 min bike tour along the seaside or 30-40 min by foot.
+You can take public bus #14 which stops across the street in front of the Dalur HI Hostel.
+It’s a 15 min bike tour along the seaside or 30-40 min by foot.

 Is there a laundromat at the campsite?

-Yes, There are 3 washing machines and 3 dryers at the Campsite and more in the Dalur Hostel, next door to the Campsite.
-Machines take creditcards.
+Yes, there are 3 washing machines and 3 dryers at the Campsite and more in the Dalur Hostel, next door to the Campsite.
+Machines take credit cards and soap is included.

 What about WIFI?

 There is free WIFI available in the campsite area in and around the Campsite Lounge.

 Do you have accessible camping?

-We do have limited designated Disabled Camping Zone.
-We recommend a zone close the the bathroom facilities that has toilets and shower with full access.
+We do have a limited designated Disabled Camping Zone.
+We recommend a zone close to the bathroom facilities that have toilets and showers with full access.
 Please note us at the reception and we will help.

 Do you have a shop on-site?

-No but there is a grocery shop Krambúðin, very close by.
+No, but there is a grocery shop Krambúðin, around 5 min walk away.

 What about Visitor feedback

 We constantly seek feedback from guests to continually improve our services and fine-tune the systems within buildings.
-Stories and lessons from people staying here will also enrich the experience of future travellers.
+Stories and lessons from people staying here will also enrich the experience of future travelers.